zombyacoff/tu-parser/README.md

 # Run the parser with the specified configuration
 run_parser(
     MyParser,                     # Your parser class
     parser_args=[output_file],    # A list containing the class arguments
     config_class=MyParserConfig,  # Your config class
-    config_path="myparserconfig" # Path to your config file without extension )
+    config_path="myparserconfig", # Path to your config file without extension )
 ```